wbzyl/sinatra-rdiscount/README.markdown

 renders *./views/index.rdiscount*.

-If a layout named “layout” exists, it will be used each time a template is rendered.
+If a layout named *layout.rdiscount* exists, it will be used each time a template is rendered.

 You can disable layouts by passing: